greatroboticslab/HumanoidRobotTrainingData/README.md

 ### Main Scripts.

+To run the motion generation jobs, run:

+	bash generate_all.sh

-There are two scrips in the root of the repo:
+There are also two scrips in the root of the repo:

 	generate_motions.slurm
 	setup.sh

 Running setup.sh will set up all the conda environments and dependencies.
 Running generate_motions.slurm will then run the entire workflow of transcribing videos, accepting transcripts, and generating motion files.
 You need to download videos first into video_processing/rawvideos/ first.
 See the section getting datasets.
+To run just one job of generate_motions:

+	sbatch generate_motions.slurm <start> <end>

+Where start is the number to start from and end is to the number to end at in terms of the amount of videos in video_processing/rawvideos.
+To run all the videos simply do:

+	sbatch generate_motions.slurm 0 -1

 ### Setup